oroztocil/perfeval-pinvoke/REPORT.md

 ### Interop settings

 There are a few options available for `DllImport` and `LibraryImport` declarations that modify run-time behavior of the interop call.

-- `SetLastError`
-- `SuppressUmmanagedCodeSecurity`
-- `SuppressGCTransition`

 We evaluate effect of enabling or disabling these options in section TODO.
+Here we briefly describe their effect.

+#### `SetLastError`

+When the `SetLastError` attribute is added to the P/Invoke method declaration the marshaller retrieves the error code set by the called function (using `GetLastError` on Windows or `errno` on Linux) and stores it in a thread static variable for the managed code to use.
+Since .NET 5 the error variable is also cleared before each call.
+Enabling this option might incur minor performance overhead.

+#### `SuppressUnmanagedCodeSecurity`

+In the original .NET Framework each P/Invoke call involved a check for a permission to call unmanaged code (depending on the properties of the .NET assembly and the user that executed it).
+This check had to perform a stack walk to determine if the entire call chain conformed to the relevant security policy, causing a performance overhead for each interop call.
+This behavior can be disabled by adding the `SuppressUnmanagedCodeSecurity` attribute to the `DllImport` method declaration.
+The rewritten .NET Core [abandoned](https://learn.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/5.0/code-access-security-apis-obsolete) the mechanism of Code Access Security and this attribute does nothing when executed on Core runtimes.

+#### `SuppressGCTransition`

+Each P/Invoke call causes the garbage collector to switch for the duration of the call from the default cooperative mode (where GC can only start once all threads reach a safe point) to the preemptive mode.
+This is done so that a blocking native call does not prevent GC for too long or indefinitely.
+Unsurprisingly, the mode switch incurs an performance overhead for each interop call.

+The `SuppressGCTransition` attribute, which was previously used only internally in .NET base libraries and has been made available to users in .NET 5, allows to skip the GC mode transition.
+It should be noted, however, that this option is safe to use only for a restricted class of interop calls (see [list of conditions](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.suppressgctransitionattribute?view=net-7.0#remarks)).

 ## Benchmark platform